CodeForVegas/be-smart-calendar-py/caldavserver/caldavserver/caldav/README.md

 # Broker parts of CalDAV Server

-Deal with incoming and outgoing CalDAV transaction data, storage, etc.
+Deal with incoming and outgoing CalDAV transaction data, passing (brokering) the payloads to and from the app layer (or service, or... ?)

 ## References